AOEpeople/aoe_technology_radar/data/radar/2025-05-22/elevenlabs.md

 - ElevenLabs Web Platform
 - REST API

-MOHARA is currently assessing ElevenLabs for projects that require more natural and expressive voice output than traditional TTS providers.
+MOHARA has adopted ElevenLabs for projects that require more natural and expressive voice output than traditional TTS providers.
 Its strong support for voice cloning and emotional delivery makes it a compelling option for future AI-powered audio experiences.